 Daniel Davies died in June of 1878, and Amity Davies moved soon thereafter to the Hotel Dorchester, where she was living at the time of the 1880 US Census with her sister, Sylvania (Hastings) Cox, the widow of Rufus Cox.

-By the 1880-1881 winter season, 449 Beacon was the home of Mrs. Anne (Lodge) Dorr, the widow of Alfred Dorr, and their unmarried son, Clarence Alfred Dorr, a stock and note broker.
+On November 5/7, 1879, 449 Beacon was acquired from Amity Davies and from Daniel Davies’s estate by Anne (Lodge) Dorr, the widow of Alfred Dorr, and their unmarried son, Clarence Alfred Dorr, a stock and note broker.

-They continued to live at 449 Beacon in 1882, but moved soon thereafter to a new home they had built next door, at 451 Beacon.
+They continued to live at 449 Beacon during the 1881-1882 winter season, but moved thereafter to a new home they had built next door, at 451 Beacon.

 Frederick Briggs died in February of 1936.
 Ada Briggs continued to live at 449 Beacon until about 1942, after which she lived at her home in Auburndale.